Best Fossils for Collectors

 Fossils have captivated the human imagination for centuries, offering us glimpses into the ancient past and providing valuable insights into the evolution of life on Earth.
 For avid fossil collectors, they are fascinating artifacts and precious treasures that allow you to connect with the creatures that lived millions of years ago.

-Understanding Fossils
+Understanding Types of Fossils

 According to the National Geographic Society, fossils are preserved remains or traces of ancient plants, animals, and other organisms.
 Fossils are formed through fossilization, which occurs when organic material is replaced by minerals over long periods.